rupesh-mr/smart_file_organiser/README.md

 1. For new users, click **Start Embedding** after launching the app.
    - This generates embeddings for your files.
-2. Add files to the watch folder — they appear instantly in the app.
+2. Download files and they will appear in the app immediately.
-3. Click **Group Files** to cluster files and assign AI-generated folder names.
+3. Click **Group Folders* to cluster folders and assign AI-generated folder names.
 4. Use **Undo** to revert or **History** to review past operations.

 ---

 ## License

-This project is licensed under the MIT License.
+MIT License © 2025 Mallireddy Rupesh